Outline of new Chelmsford riverside community agreed by Council

 The document is based on research into what the area and its residents need to make the development work and be a pleasant place to live.

 A consultation last spring was a major part of this research.
 97 people took part and their views were considered and included in the report that the city cabinet discussed tonight.
-You can read a summary of the consultation responses on the council’s website.

 What happens next?